tutrilla/startup/README.md

 - Javascript support for future WebSocket: Amount of requests will be displayed on dashboard

+## Startup Service Deliverable

+For this deliverable, I integrated Node.js and Express into the application

+- Create an HTTP service using Node.js and Express: I believe so?

+- Frontend served using express static middleware: Yes, that is seen in the index.js

+- Frontend calls third party service endpoints: Created a new tab called 'Inspiration' and that has a third party service call

+- Your backend provides service endpoints: Yes, for getting and receiving language requests

+- Your frontend calls your service endpoints: Yes, for getting and receiving language requests

 ## Midterm Study Guide

 1. In the following code, what does the link element do?